EugenCoda/bookTracker/readme.md

 - date_updated should be recorded automatically (for new items it should be equal to date_added)
 - restrict adding a book more than once in a booklist - done in branch 5(still with a 500 error)
 - show book, authors, genres count in "All..." links
+- truncate book summaries - partially (not able to expand text)